 Are there any flights you can’t book using a Future Flight Credit?

 While Future Flight Credits can be used to book eligible Virgin Australia flights, they can't be used for bookings on Virgin Australia's partner airlines, such as Etihad, Singapore Airlines and Virgin Atlantic.

-Even on flights operated by Virgin Australia, some services may have no seats open for booking by Future Flight Credit holders, in which case, the only way to book a ticket would be to spend new money, and save the Future Flight Credit for another time.
+Where routes are instead operated by Virgin Australia (that's a VA flight number, with "Virgin" on the tail), some services may have no seats open for booking by Future Flight Credit holders – in which case, the only way to book a ticket would be to spend new money, and save the Future Flight Credit for another time.